Updated: February 2019

+Before we can even get into finding the cheapest bike rental Amsterdam, we need to talk about the cycling rules and safety.
 The sheer number of bikes in Amsterdam can be intimidating, to say the least.
 However, we hope that with a couple of hints and tips you’ll be all set to cycle your way around the beautiful city of canals.

 Most of the older bicycles in Amsterdam feature the old fashioned breaks.
 They require you to back-pedal to break and don’t have levers on the handlebars.

 As we mentioned, cycling in Amsterdam for the first time can be intimidating.
 So don’t make things worse for yourself, instead, stick to the traffic rules.
 Stop for red lights, ride on the road rather than the path and avoid any distractions.